 November 28, 2022

-By Serafin Diaz, XCOM Labs Vice President of XR
+By Serafin Diaz, Former XCOM Labs Vice President of XR

 Takeaways from those who have tried VR experiences range from appreciating the technology to complaining about “the backpack was too heavy and limited my mobility” or “the lag made me nauseous.”
 Even with great content and high-resolution graphics, additional equipment or an unreliable network can make an experience appear game-like rather than “immersive.”